Anyon superconductivity and plateau transitions in doped fractional quantum anomalous Hall insulators

-Finally, we note that a serious analysis of the critical point itself involves the interplay of disorder, electron-electron interactions and gauge fluctuations -- a formidable task.
-While we do not attempt to explore this transition in full complexity here, it is useful to state the problem in the framework of Pruisken's non-linear sigma model with a topological $\theta-$term~\cite{Pruisken1983,khmelnitskii1983quantization,laughlin1983anomalous}, which has been used before to study regular IQH transitions (see \cite{MirlinReview,Burmistrov_review} for review).
-For our problem, the effective Lagrangian necessarily includes a CS gauge field leading to:
+Finally, we note that a serious analysis of the critical point itself involves the interplay of disorder, electron-electron interactions, and gauge fluctuations -- a formidable task.
+While we do not attempt to explore this transition in full complexity here, in the End Matter we state the problem in the framework of a modified Pruisken's non-linear sigma model with a topological $\theta-$term~\cite{Pruisken1983,khmelnitskii1983quantization,laughlin1983anomalous}, and comment on crucial differences distinguishing our theory from regular IQHI transitions \cite{MirlinReview,Burmistrov_review}.